Cooked until the skin turns golden and crispy, this recipe for pork belly porchetta remains lusciously tender on the inside.

 Pull the sides of the belly together to form a roll.
 Secure with butchers twine every inch or so until your roll is fully formed.

 Place a rack over a tray, then place the belly roll seam side down the rack.
 Leave uncovered and place in fridge overnight or at least 10 hours to dry out the skin.

-If you are at the correct internal temperature but the skin isn't quite crisp enough, leave the lid open and stoke the coals beneath the skin to promote a hot heat to finish it off.
+If you are at the correct internal temperature but the skin isn’t quite crisp enough, broil the skin for 6-8 minutes until it puffs up, watching carefully to ensure it doesn’t burn.